Addiction Proof Your Peace

 Â

-Days 13-17: Identity Shift.
+Days 13-21: Identity Shift.
 We install your new identity as someone who determines her own stability.
-You'll create a crystal clear vision of the woman you're becoming- self-assured, boundaried, generous but not depleted.
+You'll create a crystal clear vision of the woman you're becoming- self-assured, and able to support without losing herself.

 Â